Back to blog

 composer update

-The composer update command will ensure that all the files of the dependencies are up to date.
+The composer update command ensures all dependency files are up to date.

-The most important class for PHP web scraping using Goutte is the Client that acts like a browser.
-The first step is to create an object of this class:
+The main class used in PHP web scraping with Goutte is the Client, which acts like a browser.
+Start by creating an object of this class:

 $client = new Client();

 This object can then be used to send a request.
 The method to send the request is conveniently called request.
-It takes two parameters — the HTTP method and the target URL, and returns an instance of the DOM crawler object:
+It takes the HTTP method and the target URL, and returns an instance of the DOM crawler:

 $crawler = $client->request('GET', 'https://books.toscrape.com');